Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 —Raewyn Khosla, Ottawa Canda

-‘I highly recommend taking the AT for Parkinson's training with The Poise Project.
+‘I highly recommend taking the Parkinson's training with The Poise Project.
 It has been highly valuable learning opportunity - the way it was organized and conducted opened whole new world of better understanding - both detailed knowledge and heightened empathy around the topic.
 I am also excited to dive into all of the bonus materials shared with us.
-People suffering from Parkinson’s disease are a grateful and motivated community and we can help them tremendously with Alexander technique.
+People suffering from Parkinson’s disease are a grateful and motivated community and we can help them tremendously.
 It is a great bonus to know more about the disease.
 Thank you, Monika!’

 —Cathy Sommer, Edinburg, Scotland UK